llm-pt-ibm/brazilian_northeast_humor_dataset/README.md

 # Brazilian Northeast Humor Dataset

-Code used to collect transcriptions of texts by Northeastern comedians from YouTube Shorts.
+Code used to collect and polish transcriptions of texts by Northeastern comedians from YouTube Shorts.

 # Data